GrainLearning/grainLearning/docs/source/rnn.rst

 1. Install grainLearning and rnn dependencies.
 2. Create the folder containing your data, `run_sweep.sh`, file :ref:`my_sweep_CL.py <my sweep CL>` and `example_sweep.yaml`, make sure to modify the last one accordingly.
 3. Check that `run_sweep.sh` load the correct modules.
 In this file the outputs of the job will be directed to `job_outputs`.
-It can be that in your HPC such folder is not automatically created and thus, you have to do it in advance.
+It can be that in your HPC such folder is not automatically created and thus, you have to do it before running your script.
 4. Run your job: ``sbatch run_sweep.sh``
    This command will create the sweep, gather the sweep_id from the output that is printed on the terminal and then start an agent.